roylejw/BennettAmpliseq/README.md

 	-work-dir /project/bennett/<your_folder>/work \
 ```

-To save and exist nano, press ctrl + x, then press y to save your work, and then enter to overwrite the existing file.
+To save and exit nano, press ctrl + x, then press y to save your work, and then enter to overwrite the existing file.
 If you don't wish to save, press ctrl + x, then n instead to exit without saving.

 ---